395px

 Widow of Cliquot

-At forty and ten I shipwrecked on a plus ultra without a lighthouse
+At forty, I shipwrecked on a plus ultra with no light

-My horse came back home alone, what happened to John Wayne?
+My horse came home alone, what happened to John Wayne's fight?

-At 60, what does the size of my Calvin Klein matter
+At sixty, who cares about the size of my Calvin Klein hold?

-When the dealer asked me, if I didn't say no
+When the dealer asked me, I said no, but I didn't heed

-I bet on the fallen chips of your domino
+I bet on the fallen pieces of your domino, my lover

 Let's go, children of the homeland

-I sold the nails of my cross in Portobello
+I sold the nails of my cross in Portobello's view

-Her name was Rebecca, the American who tied with me
+Her name was Rebecca, the girl who matched my vibe

-She stuck out her tongue instead of teaching me how to kiss
+She stuck out her tongue instead of teaching me to jive

 She bought me a storm after stealing my coat

-I negotiated a draw in chess: Your bishop for my pawns
+I negotiated chess pieces: your bishop for my pawns

-I drank from the nipples with Lot's wife's salt
+I drank from the nipples, salt from Lot's wife, it dawns

-I uncorked another bottle with the widow of Cliquot
+I popped another bottle with the widow of Cliquot too

 Let's go, children of the homeland

-I sold the nails of my cross in Portobello
+I sold the nails of my cross in Portobello's view

-My way of committing was to run away
+My way of committing was to run away, it's true

-Escrita por: Antonio Garcia de Diego / Benjamin Prado / Joaquín Sabina / Pancho Varona
+Escrita por: Joaquín Sabina, Pancho Varona, Antonio Garcia de Diego, Benjamin Prado